-In addition to acting as a service provider, we offer advice to our customers wishing to crosslink, modify or sterilize their products by having them treated in our systems.
+In addition to acting as a service provider, we offer contract service to our customers wishing to crosslink, modify or sterilize their products by having them treated in our systems.

 A selection of the products which we treat with our electron-beam units: